timothyholmes/mottled-moth-rocks/social.md

 permalink: /social/
 ---

 Scrolling endlessly leaves me feeling listless.
-Instead I prefer to center my social media around activies I like.
+Instead I prefer to center my social media around activities I enjoy.

 I'm a big fan of Retro, a photo journaling app from [some of the Instagram OGs](https://techcrunch.com/2023/07/07/retro-is-a-deeply-personal-photo-journaling-app-for-close-friends/).